Hi there. My name is Meg Winnecour, and I am the Art teacher for all grades.

 - asker and answerer of questions

-Speaking of asking questions, that’s how we’ll initiate each and every class, be it Humanities or Art.
+Speaking of asking questions, that’s how we’ll initiate each and every class!

 Consider that you already have everything you need to be creative inside you.
 Your visual expression is unique and perfect: there are no mistakes in art.
 All you need to be an artist is someone (me) to protect your creative space (our classroom, your expression) and ask you big, juicy questions.
 (Plus, I’ll occasionally show you a nifty art trick or two to help you make things look the way you want them to.)